cjlee112/bjjdb/basics.rst

     him from rolling forward out of the Kimura.
   * turn your entire upper body as a unit to gradually turn his arm behind his back.

+:submission:
+  :title: basic collar choke
+  :type: choke
+  :from: closed_guard:A
+  :video: youtube:AzbQRqGWay8
+  :opportunity:
+    you can reach deep (preferably to the back of) his collar.

 :transition:
   :from: guard_vs_standing:A